 We couldn’t do what we do without considerable support from our local community.
 Find out all the different ways in which you can support Prospect Hospice, including fundraising, volunteering and purchasing from our shops.
 All contributions are greatly appreciated and enables us to deliver care that is free of charge to our patients and their families.

-“Over the last few years Stuart had experience stomach troubles but the doctors couldn’t find anything wrong.
-Last summer he came in from a round of golf and joked that he needed to get fitter as he was a little breathless.”
-Remembers his wife Sally.
+“Over the last few years Stuart had experienced stomach troubles but the doctors couldn’t find anything wrong.
+Last summer he came in from a round of golf and joked that he needed to get fitter as he was a little breathless,” remembers his wife Sally.

-“We were due to go on holiday in September but he went back one last time just to check everything as OK.
+“We were due to go on holiday in September but he went back one last time just to check everything was okay.
 A nurse felt his stomach and felt something that didn’t feel quite right.
 He was given the news that he had pancreatic cancer and, devastatingly, it was inoperable.

 They didn’t make their holiday.
 Stuart’s illness took hold and his health declined quickly.